song161013/learngit/readme.txt

 Git is a distribute version constrol sytem.
-Git is free software under GPL .
+Git is free software under GPL.
+Git has mutable index called stage.